antoinedumontneira/WiCKED/README.md

 ## Overview
 The Moire pattern can be modeled as a series of different sinusoidal waves.
 WiCKED uses a two different integrated spectrum templates a power-law and a second degree polynomial to model single-pixel spectra.
 The residual of the best-fit and the single-pixel spectrum is then fitted  a series of sinusoidal waves plus a constant to effectively remove these wiggles.

-To flag pixels in the datacube, WiCKED calculates the Fourier Transfrom for the residual between the best-fit and the single-pixel spectrum with the Fourier Transform of the outer integrated spectrum (which has minimal wiggles due to it's larger integration aperture) and compares them.
-Pixels that present Moire patterns or wiggles, have significantly higher peaks at frequencies <50 [1/microns]
+To flag pixels affected by wiggles in the datacube, WiCKED calculates the Fourier Transfrom for the residual between the best-fit and the single-pixel spectrum and compares the mean amplitude at frequency were wiggles dominate (tipically f < 50 [1/micron]) and at longer wavelenghts.
+Pixels with a larger ratio between these two windows are flagged.
+The typical frequency of the wiggles is calculated based on the wiggles of the brightest pixel.

 ## Usage Examples
 Detailed examples on how to use WICKED are shown in the jupyter notebooks.
 Here's a basic example of how to use WICKED: